oscar-system/Oscar.jl/experimental/FTheoryTools/docs/src/tate.md

 ### A toric scheme as base space

-Again, the toric base must be complete.
+For the same reasons as above, the toric base must be complete.
 Similar to toric varieties as bases, we can use the optional argument `completeness_check = false` to switch off the expensive completeness check.
 The following examples demonstrate this:
 ```@docs
 global_tate_model(base::ToricCoveredScheme; completeness_check::Bool = true)
 global_tate_model(ais::Vector{T}, base::ToricCoveredScheme; completeness_check::Bool = true) where {T<:MPolyRingElem{QQFieldElem}}